rojounooo/TryHackMe-CyberSecurity-101/01-start-cybersecurity-journey/Search Skills/walkthrough.md

 ---

 ### 🧩 Task 6: Technical Documentation
-> **Question:** What do you call a cryptographic method or product considered bogus or fraudulent?
+> **Question:** What does the Linux command cat stand for?

 **Steps Taken:**
-Search for the answer
+On a linux terminal run `man cat` or do a quick search for it online.

 **Explanation:**
-The answer is not provided in the room it has to be searched for.
+All linux commands have a **manual** page with the full name for the command

 <details>
     <summary><strong>Answer</strong></summary>
-        snake oil
+        concatenate
 </details>

-> **Question:** What is the name of the command replacing `netstat` in Linux systems?
+> **Question:** What is the netstat parameter in MS Windows that displays the executable associated with each active connection and listening port?

 **Steps Taken:**
-Search for the answer
+Check Microsoft Technical Documentation

 **Explanation:**
-The answer is not provided in the room it has to be searched for.
+All microsoft terminal commands have official documentation

 <details>
     <summary><strong>Answer</strong></summary>
-        ss
+        -b
 </details>
 ---

 ### 🧩 Task 7: Social Media
-> **Question:** What do you call a cryptographic method or product considered bogus or fraudulent?
+> **Question:** You are hired to evaluate the security of a particular company.
+What is a popular social media website you would use to learn about the technical background of one of their employees?

 **Steps Taken:**
-Search for the answer
+Searched for professional social media platforms

 **Explanation:**
-The answer is not provided in the room it has to be searched for.
+Common platforms such as snapchat or twitter probably aren't used to talk about professional environments.

 <details>
     <summary><strong>Answer</strong></summary>
-        snake oil
+        LinkedIn
 </details>

-> **Question:** What is the name of the command replacing `netstat` in Linux systems?

-**Steps Taken:**
-Search for the answer
+> **Question:** Continuing with the previous scenario, you are trying to find the answer to the secret question, “Which school did you go to as a child?”.
+What social media website would you consider checking to find the answer to such secret questions?

 **Explanation:**
-The answer is not provided in the room it has to be searched for.
+I know the answer has an option to show education.

 <details>
     <summary><strong>Answer</strong></summary>
-        ss
+        Facebook
 </details>
 ---

 ## 📊 Summary

-- Total Flags: [#]
+- Total Flags: 8
-- Difficulty: [Your personal rating]
+- Difficulty: Easy
-- Time Taken: [e.g., 2 hours]
+- Time Taken: 15 Minutes
-- Notes: Anything worth remembering for future rooms.

 ---